ls1intum/API-Gateway/README.md

 6. Verify that there is a response and by spamming the requests, the response changes (different instance name).
 7. Repeat the same for [/api/quiz](http://localhost:8080/api/text).

-Note: If you see a 503 response, you might just need to wait a little bit more until the API gateway has fetched the available service instances from Jhipster Registry.
+**Note**: If you see a 503 response, you might just need to wait a little bit more until the API gateway has fetched the available service instances from Jhipster Registry.

+## How it works

+### Actual Routing Logic

+Since all artemis instances have the same service name ("ARTEMIS"), we need to decide for each request where to route.

+This is what the [CustomLoadBalancer.java](api-gateway/src/main/java/de/example/api-gateway/CustomLoadBalancer.java) does.
+It uses the Spring Profiles to decide where to route the request based on the path prefix.

+This will override the default behavior of round-robin load-balancing.
+To overcome this, `ServiceInstance#pickBasedOnPathOrAttribute()` performs simple round-robin based on a general (1) and a per-module (2) round-robin counter.

+### Minor Details

+- The [CustomLoadBalancerConfig.java](api-gateway/src/main/java/de/example/api-gateway/CustomLoadBalancerConfig.java) is just used to enable the `CustomLoadBalancer` for the `ARTEMIS`-services.
+- Performance should be non-critical.
+In case it is, we could consider caching the service instances (to module mapping) for a certain amount of time.